openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 upon starting.
 This includes not just the pod, but all the associated resources that come along with it: namespace, services, configmaps, etc.

-When setting the option to `Disabled`, the next MicroShift restart should delete all the router related resources, including APIs and controllers.
+When setting the option to `Disabled`, the next MicroShift restart will delete all the default router related resources.

+Note that any existing routes will stop being served and it will require an application deploying an OpenShift router instance.

 Setting the option to `Enabled` will deploy the router, while `Disabled` will disable it.
 Default will be `Enabled`.

 ### Listening ports
 The following configuration is proposed: